tomduck/pandoc-fignos/README.md

 Curly braces around a reference are stripped from the output.

-This syntax was recommended in the discussion of [pandoc issue #813].
+This syntax was recommended in the discussion of [pandoc issue #813] by @scaramouche1.

 [pandoc issue #813]: https://github.com/jgm/pandoc/issues/813